steqeq/0000/docs/release/gpu_os_support.md

 ## Supported GPUs

-The following table shows the list of GPUs supported:
+The following table shows the list of GPUs supported on Linux distributions:

 ::::{tab-set}